sogeuni/sogeuni.github.io/content/abs/basic/special-characters.md

 ![[Example 3-3]]

 > [!caution] A command run in the background within a script may cause the script to hang, waiting for a keystroke.
-Fortunately, there is a [[job-control-commands#^WAITHANG|remedy]] for this.|
+Fortunately, there is a [[internal-commands-and-builtins#^WAITHANG|remedy]] for this.|

 ### &&